- ABOUT AMP

 A. In addition to being a veterinarian and scientist, Michael D. Hayre was also a mentor and teacher.
 He was keenly interested in young people and he inspired many advocacy programs for college students and other young adults.
 The AMP/Hayre Fellowship was created in part to recognize the ideas and contributions of students and other young adults and to take advantage of their knowledge and ability to reach and inform their peers through education.

-Q. The AMP/Hayre Fellowship Committee is seeking proposals for peer education projects.
+Q. AMP is seeking proposals for peer education projects.
 What is meant by peer education?